Share your work as images, or save it as a workspace and a KMZ file.

 Save as a KMZ file

-You can save drawing elements, 3D models in .dae files, and CSV and TXT files as KMZ files and share them with your collaborators as described in the following steps:
+You can save drawing elements, 3D models in .dae files, feature layers, and CSV and TXT files as KMZ files and share them with your collaborators as described in the following steps:

 - To save drawings, right-click a folder that contains drawing elements or an individual drawing element.
-To save CSV and TXT files, right-click the file in the table of contents.
+To save feature layers and CSV and TXT files, right-click the file in the table of contents.

 - To save a 3D model, right-click the layer in the table of contents.